carlxd9/CodeTraining/Java/Compilador/README.md

 ### Before all
 To compile any ANTLR4 grammar you'll need the batch files and the .jar binaries:
-- "antlr.bat", "grun.bat" in my case.
+- "<a href="https://github.com/carlxd9/CodeTraining/blob/master/Java/Compilador/antlr4.bat">antlr.bat</a>", "<a href="https://github.com/carlxd9/CodeTraining/blob/master/Java/Compilador/grun.bat">grun.bat</a>" in my case.
 (For binaries I'm using version 4.9.2, but you can get it <a href="https://www.antlr.org/download/antlr-4.9.2-complete.jar" target="_blank">here</a>).
 > Any doubt about these you can check in  <a href="https://github.com/antlr/antlr4/blob/master/doc/getting-started.md#windows" target="_blank">ANTLR4 documentation</a>.

 ### To run it in cmd/powershell: